FREQUENTLY ASKED QUESTIONS

 Who are the largest financial supporters of CASA?

 Several corporations have named CASA as a focus of their nonprofit support.
-In recent years, CASA Liberty/Chambers Counties has also received financial support from Walmart, The Houston Endowment, The Swalm Foundation, Lone Star Guardians, ExxonMobil and many others.
+In recent years, CASA Liberty & Chambers Counties has also received financial support from The Temple Foundation, The Houston Endowment, United Way of Greater Baytown and Chambers Counties, The Moody Foundation, ExxonMobil, Entergy and many others.
 Last year, CASA Child Advocates received two large grants from federal and state agencies which are aimed at supporting victims of crimes.

 How are donated funds used?